inesusvet/music-aspects-talk/PITCHME.md

 > Why feel and emotion are important in music and an explanation of the elements that need to be present for a good groove to happen

 How joyful developer's work can be?
+Why it is important?
-How often it happens so?
-What can lead to joyful workday?
+How often it happens to you?
+What can lead to truly joyful day?

 ---
 ### Notes